chadsec1/decoyim/PHILOSOPHY.md

 feature, unless we really need it.
 This puts us in a very different position compared to applications like Gajim, Pidgin, Dino and all the others - these applications all are aiming to be general purpose chat clients, and are implementing a large number of standards in order to get there.
-CoyIM can't really be compared to these, because our philosophy is basically the opposite.
+DecoyIM can't really be compared to these, because our philosophy is basically the opposite.

-The mission of CoyIM is quite simple - we want to be as secure as possible, from the moment you start up.
+The mission of DecoyIM is quite simple - we want to be as secure as possible, from the moment you start up.
 We want to leak the minimum information necessary for you to be able to communicate what you need to communicate.
 We will sometimes make it possible to configure settings to _lower_ your security - but we will